CANTUS-Project/planning/server.md

 This is less concrete at the moment.

 We're going to use Python 3.4 because I already know it, and there are better solutions in Python than in C++.
-I think we're going to use either Twisted or Tornado, though I'm not yet sure which one is more suitable for our needs---since Tornado seems to be faster and allows for involving Twisted, we may choose to combine them.
-For interacting with the Solr server, there are libraries for that, but I'm not sure whether we should use one or just deal with parsing the data ourselves.
-We'll have to consider whether the library's additional complexity is worth the additional dependency.
-To interact with the MySQL server, I'm not sure yet what we'll do; I'm not opposed to learning and writing SQL directly because it would probably be a very useful skill, but there may be better (faster, more robust and well-tested) solutions out there.
-Notably, anything that will allow us to connect to MySQL asynchronously will be a win.
+We're going to use Tornado because it seems like it should be faster than Django, and we won't really need the templating or database-interaction features that Django offers (weird, right?)
+I haven't yet decided how we'll interact with the Solr server (direct HTTP queries or through a library).
+To interact with the MySQL server, for the amount of this that will actually be required, I think it'll be fine to just use something lik SQLAlchemy and write it by hand.
+Hopefully that can be done asynchronously too.

+How shall the Solr database update itself with new and modified content?

 I would also like to target the application to a specific operating system and version, rather than writing a generic Python app.
 This would allow us, for example, to use distribution packages for the Python dependencies, which are more likely to be updated with bug- and security-fix patches without breaking compatibility than we will have the energy to test.
 Moreover, hopefully I'll be able to deploy a Linux system with SystemD, which offers watchdog, daemon-restarting, and sandboxing.